slythnox/Eleven-Sonata/README.md

-# Eleven - Premium Minimalistic Music Bot for Discord 🎵🎧
+# Eleven Sonata — the musical expression of the Eleven system

 Welcome to **Eleven**, the premium, minimalistic yet feature-packed music bot for Discord.
 With Eleven, you get a seamless music experience tailored for your server.
 Whether you’re hosting a party, creating a chill atmosphere, or managing music for your community, Eleven is the ultimate music bot for all your needs.